The BIG IDEA:

 Realize that science and faith complement each other and are not in contradiction.

-- What I want the group to know and understand: Science is actually a support to our Christian faith, not a threat to it.
+- KNOW: Science is actually a support to our Christian faith, not a threat to it.

-- What I want the group to experience: Confidence to explore the relationship between science and faith and see how one supports the other; freedom from intimidation by those who hold different views.
+- EXPERIENCE: Confidence to explore the relationship between science and faith and see how one supports the other; freedom from intimidation by those who hold different views.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!